slarmoo/.github/profile/simon/simonService/simonService.md

 ![Simon](../simon.png)

-This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.
+This deliverable demonstrates adding a backend web service that serves up the frontend, handles HTTP endpoint requests, and stores information in memory on the server.
 The web service provides endpoints for getting and updating the scores.
 The application also uses a couple third party endpoints to display inspirational quotes on the about page and show a random header image.

 We will use Node.js and Express to create our HTTP service.